Williamsluther3/Reading-notes/css-summary.md

 }

 ### *Inline CSS*:
-Are used to nsy=tyle a single element.
+Are used to style a single element.
 To use you must add the style attribute to the relevant element, like this:

 !DOCTYPE html>